Scaling Out-of-Distribution Detection for Real-World Settings: Full Multiclass OOD Detection Results

-\paragraph{Other Methods.} There are other techniques in out-of-distribution detection which require other assumptions such as more training data.
+\paragraph{Overview of Other Detection Methods.} There are other techniques in out-of-distribution detection which require other assumptions such as more training data.
 For instance, \cite{hendrycks2019oe, Mohseni2020SelfSupervisedLF} use additional training data labeled as out-of-distribution, and the MaxLogit technique can be naturally extended should such data be available. \cite{Hendrycks2019UsingSL} use rotation prediction and self-supervised learning, but we found that scaling this to the ImageNet multiclass setting did not produce strong results.
 The MSP baseline trained with auxiliary rotation prediction has an AUROC of 59.1\%, and with MaxLogit it attains a 73.6\% AUROC, over a 10\% absolute improvement with MaxLogit.
 Nonetheless this technique did not straightforwardly scale, as the network is better without auxiliary rotation prediction.
 Likewise, \cite{Lee2018ASU} propose to use Mahalanobis distances, but in scaling this to 1000 classes, we consistently encountered NaN errors due to high condition numbers.
 This shows the importance of ensuring that out-of-distribution techniques can scale.

 ODIN \cite{odin} assumes that, for each OOD example source, we can tune hyperparameters for detection.
 For this reason we do not evaluate with ODIN in the rest of the paper.
 However, for thoroughness, we evaluate it here.
 ODIN uses temperature scaling and adds an epsilon perturbation to the input in order to separate the softmax posteriors between in- and out-of-distribution images; we set these hyperparameters following \cite{devries}.
 Then, MaxLogit combined with ODIN results in an FPR95 of 33.6, an AUROC of 88.8 and an AUPR of 51.3 on ImageNet.
 On Places365, the FPR95 is 35.3, the AUROC is 86.5, and the AUPR is 24.2.
 Consequently, techniques built with different assumptions can integrate well with MaxLogit.
+We do not train ImageNet-21K models from scratch with these methods due to limited compute.